If You Have Been Charged

 - Tom was also recognized as a top lawyer in 2015, 2016, 2017, 2018 and 2019 by Main Line Today.

-Tom provides DUI services for clients throughout the area, including Chester, Delaware, Montgomery, Philadelphia, Lancaster, and Berks counties as well as the following towns:
+Tom provides DUI services for clients throughout the area, including Chester County, Delaware, Montgomery, Philadelphia, Lancaster, and Berks counties as well as the following towns: